shashwatvegeta/Login-page/README.md

-# Basic login-page of a school management system.
+# Login-page of a school management system.